Integrable Deformations of Sigma Models: Bibliography and generalisations

 \subsection{Symmetric integrable sigma models}

 In addition to the PCM~\cite{Zakharov:1973pp,Pohlmeyer:1975nb} and the PCWZM~\cite{Novikov:1982ei,Witten:1983ar}, another well-known integrable sigma model is the symmetric space sigma model (SSSM)~\cite{Eichenherr:1979ci}.
 The PCM, PCWZM and SSSM have a long history and much is understood about their classical and quantum physics~\cite{Faddeev:1985qu,Faddeev:1987ph}.
 A recent review can be found in~\cite{Zarembo:2017muf}.
-An introduction to classical integrability is given in the lecture notes ``Introduction to classical and quantum integrability'' by A.~L.~Retore~\cite{Retore-lectures} and a comprehensive account can be found in~\cite{Babelon:2003qtg}.
-The SSSM describes sigma models that have a symmetric space as their target space.
-This includes, for example, higher-dimensional spheres and anti de Sitter spaces
+The SSSM describes sigma models whose target space is a symmetric space.
+This includes, for example, spheres and anti de Sitter spaces